 # lvcreate -L 1000 -n vol02 mynew_vg

 The logical volume is almost ready to use.
-All you need to do is to create a filesystem.:
+All we need to do is to create a filesystem on it with the

-the -m option specifies the percentage reserved for the super-user, set this to 0 if you wish not to waste any space, the default is 5%.
+-m option specifies the percentage reserved for the super-user, we can set this to 0 to use all the available space (the default is 5%).

-The biggest advantage of logical volume manager is that you can extend your logical volumes any time you are running out of the space.
-To increase the size of a logical volume by another 800 MB you can run this command:
+The biggest advantage of a logical volume is that it can be extended any time we are running out of space.
+For example, to increase the size of a logical volume and add other 800 MB of space, we can run this command: